 Stick with Cash

-One simple way to avoid holiday credit card debt is to just say no to using your credit cards when out shopping.
-Using cash not only means you don’t have to worry about debt, it also changes the way you approach shopping and spending, according to the Chicago Tribune‘s report on a 2011 study.
+One simple way to avoid holiday credit card debt is to resist the urge to use your credit cards when out shopping.
+Using cash not only means you don’t have to worry about debt, it also changes the way you approach shopping and spending.
 People who pay with cash are more likely to focus on the cost of what they are buying rather than its benefits.
-The study found that using cash as a payment actually made it more painful to buy something.
-While you might not want to associate the holidays with pain, using cash instead of credit is a reliable way to keep your spending under control.
+Many people find that using cash as a payment actually makes it more difficult to buy something and causes them to think more carefully about what they are purchasing.
+Using cash instead of credit is a reliable way to keep your spending under control.

 Ignore Tempting Deals